Who should buy the PUMA LQDCELL Hydra

 - who are just starting in their fitness journey and not sure if they’ll actually stick to it

-Grip.
-A full-length rubber covers the underside of the Puma LQDCELL Hydra.
+A full-length rubber covers the underside of the PUMA LQDCELL Hydra.
 Hexagonal treads are used on various zones of the outsole to deliver multi-directional traction.

 Meanwhile, there are visible holes under the forefoot and heel sections of this training shoe.
 They serve as suction cups that grip the floor when doing squats or deadlifts.
 The construction makes the wearer feel planted to the surface.

-Cushioning and stability.
-As the name suggests, this pair of Puma workout shoes is equipped with the LQDCELL cushioning technology.
+As the name suggests, this pair of PUMA workout shoes is equipped with the LQDCELL cushioning technology.
 It is made of blow-molded PU elastomer engineered to look like interlocked hexagonal cells.

-Lockdown.
-This Puma trainer uses webbed eyelets to deliver a snug fit.
+This PUMA trainer uses webbed eyelets to deliver a snug fit.
 The loops integrate with the synthetic overlays, which helps with the lateral hold.

 At the back, an external heel counter can be seen.
 This rigid plastic prevents it from folding down when the foot is sliding in.
 It also prevents excessive movement of the hindfoot during intense routines.